 Managing Director, Corporate Banking: CIBC Capital Markets

-Sheryl is currently Managing Director and Head, Financial Institutions and Public Sector, and is responsible for overseeing CIBC's corporate banking relationships with non-bank financial institution and public sector clients.
+Sheryl is currently Managing Director and Head, Financial Institutions and Public Sector, and is responsible for overseeing CIBC's corporate banking relationships with financial institutions and public sector clients.
 In this role, Sheryl leads client coverage, loan origination and deal execution activities.
 She is a member of CIBC's Global Leadership Team, the Capital Markets MD Selection Committee, and the Corporate Banking Underwriting Committee.
 Sheryl joined CIBC in 2009 as Managing Director and Head of Specialized Credit Group, a new group created to manage the trading credit relationships of global financial institution clients.
 In that role she established five teams in Toronto, New York, London and Hong Kong.
 Prior to joining CIBC, Sheryl worked at Citi Canada in corporate banking with responsibility for many of the firm's top multinational clients.
 While at Citi, Sheryl co-founded and co-chaired the Women's Council, for which she received a Leadership Recognition award.

 Sheryl has been on the Board of WCM since 2012, most recently serving as Treasurer and Chair of the Finance and Audit Committee.
 Sheryl is a member of the WCM Women in Leadership network and an active mentor in the mentoring program.
 She was a recipient of the WCM Executive Coaching Award in 2011.